ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 4. make sure at least _BaseMap(albedo) is assigned
 5. setup DONE, you can now test your character with light probe/directional light/point light/spot light
 6. edit the material properties to see how the render result changes
-7. Most important: open these shader files, spend some time reading them, you will understand how to write custom lit shader in URP very quickly
+7. Most important: open these shader files, and spend some time reading them, you will understand how to write custom lit shaders in URP very quickly
-8. Most important: open "SimpleURPToonLitOutlineExample_LightingEquation.hlsl", edit it, experiment with your own toon lighting equation ideas, which is the key part of toon lit shader!
+8. Most important: open "SimpleURPToonLitOutlineExample_LightingEquation.hlsl", edit it, and experiment with your own toon lighting equation ideas, which is the key part of toon lit shader!

 I see the shader is working now, but the outline is broken?
 -------------------
-For this tutorial shader, you can let Unity to calculate smooth normal for you, which can produce better outline, but doing this will make lighting slightly incorrect.
+For this tutorial shader, you can let Unity calculate smoothed normal for you, which can produce a better outline, but doing this will make the lighting slightly incorrect.

 1. click your character's .fbx
 2. In the model tab